Update on Go 1.24 tool dependencies

 file.
 The best way to

-is in the same module, it is the easiest way to ensure that they are the same
+do this is via the use of a so-called “tool dependency”.
+It is the easiest way to ensure that code generator and runtime library are the same version.

 Improving tool dependencies